How Does It Feel?

 Let them roll!

-As she saw her son come home
+She watched her wounded son come home

 As he limped towards her alone

-Then the interviewer asked her how does it feel
+And the interviewer asked her how does it feel

 To have your son crippled in the war

-Who's missing, unaccounted for
+The other's missing, unaccounted for

 chorus